PCL Tear & PCL Reconstruction

 PCL injuries can occur with low-energy as well as high-energy trauma.
 Isolated PCL Tears occur in sports, but they are less frequent and less disabling than ACL tears.
 PCL Tears are often missed or misdiagnosed, and therefore probably more common than believed.

-The most common way for the PCL alone to be injured is from a direct blow to the front of the Knee while the Knee is bent.
+The most common way for the PCL alone to be injured is from a direct blow to the front of the Knee Joint Pain while the Knee is bent.
 Since the PCL controls tibia’s movement in backward direction in relation to femur, if tibia moves too far, the PCL can rupture.
 Sometimes the PCL is injured during an automobile accident.
-This can happen if a person slides forward during a sudden stop or impact and the Knee hits the dashboard just below the Kneecap.
+This can happen if a person slides forward during a sudden stop or impact and the Knee hits the dashboard just below the Kneecap and there is extreme Knee Joint Pain.
 In this situation, tibia is forced backward under femur, injuring the PCL.
 This injury is termed as a dashboard injury.
 The same problem can happen if a person falls on a bent Knee.
 Again, tibia may be forced backward, stressing and possibly tearing the PCL.

 Most PCL Tears are interstitial and heal with time, developing a firm endpoint although in a lax position.
 Most people are able to return to full activities with nonsurgical therapy.
-However, chronic PCL laxity causes significant patellofemoral problems (anterior knee pain), because of the chronic posterior translation of tibia and increased pressure on patellofemoral articular cartilage.
+However, chronic PCL laxity causes significant patellofemoral problems (Anterior Knee Joint Pain), because of the chronic posterior translation of tibia and increased pressure on patellofemoral articular cartilage.
 Long-term follow-up after nonsurgical management has revealed that most patients rate the Knee as good enough and are able to return to sports.

 Swelling, although this may be minimal.